 The Cretaceous/Paleogene (K/P) impact and mass extinction triggered a number of changes in oceanic properties, some long lasting.
-These changes include (1) a drastic decrease in the export production as indicated by decreased carbon isotopic gradients (Fig. F11) (Hsü et al., 1982; D'Hondt et al., 1998; Stott and Kennett, 1989; Zachos et al., 1989) and reduced barium accumulation rates, (2) a sharp decrease in deepsea carbonate accumulation (D'Hondt and Keller, 1991; Zachos and Arthur, 1986), and (3) at least in the South Atlantic Ocean, enhanced 100-k.y. oscillations in deep-sea sedimentation (D'Hondt et al., 1996).
-Each of these changes was likely caused by the profound changes in pelagic ecosystems at the time of the K/P mass extinction, changes that were sustained for a half-million years or longer.
-The overall recovery is still poorly constrained.
-For example, although we know that deep-sea carbonate accumulation did not recover for >2 m.y. after the mass extinction (Zachos and Arthur, 1986), a long-term record of deep-sea carbonate accumulation has only been generated for a single site (ODP Site 1001) where carbonate accumulation rates did not recover until 4 m.y. into the Paleogene (D'Hondt et al., 1998).
-Poor core recovery has precluded successful reconstruction in previously drilled South Atlantic Ocean sites.
-The improved recovery through modern ODP drilling techniques, however, made it possible to acquire a complete section cored with the APC in two holes at Site 1262.
+These changes include (1) a drastic decrease in the export production as indicated by decreased carbon isotopic gradients (Fig. F11) (Hsü et al., 1982; D'Hondt et al., 1998; Stott and Kennett, 1989; Zachos et al., 1989) and reduced barium accumulation rates, (2) a sharp decrease in deep-sea carbonate accumulation (D'Hondt and Keller, 1991; Zachos and Arthur, 1986), and (3) at least in the South Atlantic Ocean, enhanced 100-k.y. oscillations in deep-sea sedimentation (D'Hondt et al., 1996).
+Each of these changes was likely caused by the profound changes in pelagic ecosystems at the time of the K/P mass extinction and sustained for a half-million years or longer by the slow ecological recovery on evolutionary timescales.
+The final recovery from several of these changes is poorly constrained.
+For example, although we know that deep-sea carbonate accumulation did not recover for >2 m.y. after the mass extinction (Zachos and Arthur, 1986), the final recovery of deep-sea carbonate accumulation has only been identified at a single Caribbean site (ODP Site 1001) where carbonate accumulation rates did not recover until 4 m.y. into the Paleogene (D'Hondt et al., 1998).
+Poor core recovery has precluded successful identification of this final recovery in previously drilled South Atlantic Ocean sites.
+However, the improved recovery through modern ODP drilling techniques made it possible to acquire a complete APC-cored section in two holes at Site 1262.

-The K/P mass extinction effectively changed the state of the global ecosystem, and documentation of the timing of these recoveries and their relationships to other paleoceanographic properties will provide a critical test of the coupling between oceans, climate, and biota.
+The K/P mass extinction effectively changed the state of the global ecosystem, and documenting the timing of these recoveries and their relationships to other paleoceanographic properties will provide a critical test of the coupling between oceans, climate, and biota.
 There is little reason to believe that any physical consequences of the K/P impact could have lingered for more than a few thousand years.
 Consequently, the Maastrichtian through Paleocene record of deep-sea sediments provides an ideal opportunity for testing the sensitivity of the global environment to biological disaster.
 For example, the long-term decrease in deep-sea carbonate accumulation might have changed oceanic alkalinity and atmospheric CO2 concentrations.
 If so, the interval of decreased carbonate accumulation should be marked by changes in various paleoceanographic proxies, such as increased foraminiferal preservation and migration of the lysocline or CCD.
-Similarly, the 100k.y. oscillations in lower Paleocene deep-sea sediments may have resulted from a decreased ability of postextinction biota to buffer seasonal and Milankovitch-scale climate change (Herbert et al., 1995; Herbert and D'Hondt, 1990; D'Hondt et al., 1996).
+Similarly, the 100-k.y. oscillations in lower Paleocene deep-sea sediments may have resulted from a decreased ability of postextinction biota to buffer seasonal and Milankovitch-scale climate change (Herbert et al., 1995; Herbert and D'Hondt, 1990; D'Hondt et al., 1996).
 If so, these oscillations should correspond to similar oscillations in various paleoceanographic proxies, such as carbon isotopic differences between planktonic and benthic foraminifers.